attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_mobo/README.md

 ---

 1. Check for and/or obtain consent (see the previous example).
 2. Execute the sendMessage method.
-For more information about the parameters of this method, refer to AttApiClient.sendMessage.
+For more information about the parameters of this method, refer to AttApiClient.InAppMessaging.sendMessage.

-        AttApiClient.sendMessage({
+        AttApiClient.InAppMessaging.sendMessage({
             addresses: "person@hotmail.com,818-555,1212",
             subject: "Your message subject here",
             message: "Message body here",